 Betting on college football can be extremely difficult because there are usually over 100 games in a weekend, games are played at the same time, and the rosters are constantly turning over.
 BetQL is here to try and help provide you with college football best bets so you can win more bets.
 Our college football best bet model analyzes dozens of data points for every game to provide you our 5-star ratings.
 Our star rating can help lead you not only to a college football winner, but a game that also has value.
-We also offer public betting data and expert picks so if you don't want to follow our best bet model you can tail the public or experts.
+Keep reading below for our college football best bets this week

 If you want to bet college football games against the spread you will need to have a good understanding of how college football spreads work.
 The spread also known as the point spread is the number of points a team can either win or lose by and you will still win your bet.